 One of the most important times to wash your car is immediately after a rainfall.
-Many people think that when the car sits under the rain, that the rain water will wash the dirt and salt off the car.
+Many people think that when the car sits under the rain, the rainwater will wash the dirt and salt off the car.
 Not true.
-Actually, rain water can cause even more damage than it helps.
+Actually, rainwater can cause even more damage than it helps.